ba-st/Sagan/docs/Getting-started.md

 ## Setting up your database (with Docker)

-As Sagan is an abstraction layer on top of Glorp, it support all the database servers Glorp does, but we guarantee that will work fairly with Postgres, and SQLite3.
+As Sagan is an abstraction layer on top of Glorp, it supports all the database servers Glorp does, but we guarantee that will work fairly with Postgres, and SQLite3.
 If you use SQLServer or any other that Glorp supports and wish to contribute to Sagan please check [this](../CONTRIBUTING.md).